k-m-arun-kumar-5/Motor_Ctrl_by_CLI/README.md

 Description
 ===========
 Embedded C Program for Motor Power Control using AT89C51 Microcontroller using CLI Command with UART interface.
+To run a motor type CLI command "MOTOR 1 ON" to stop running a motor type CLI Command "MOTOR 1 OFF".

 CAUTION:
 =========